Mungo Outback & Conservation Journey, Victoria & New South Wales

 Day 1: Arrival in Mildura and tour briefing

-Make your own way fly or self-drive to Mildura arriving late afternoon.
-Airport pick-up by your guide and transfer to your accommodation.
-Check in is available from 2pm.
+Make your own way fly or self-drive to your Mildura Accommodation.
+Check in at the hotel is available from 2pm.

 DAY 2: Hattah Kulkyne National Park

 Breakfast at hotel.